AD | Gifted

 Taking a close look at peaceful protests from around the world, People Power is an important book that gives young readers the information and encouragement they need to be part of a better future—for themselves and for all of us.

 Sometimes, when we are faced with an injustice,m it may seem too hard to take action.
 It feels easier just to sit at home and do nothing.
 But often, doing nothing only leads to more disappointment and frustration.
 A feeling of helplessness takes hold of us.

-- Where to buy the People Power: Peaceful Protests That Changed the World book
+- People Power: Peaceful Protests That Changed the World

 Laying out a plan of action and insisting that our voices be heard – in a peaceful but forceful way – will make you feel better, even if, in the end, you don’t achieve everything you’d hoped for.
 Work together.
 Share your hopes and worries for the future with others.
 This is the most powerful magic there is.

 Throughout this optimistic and hopeful book, the message is clear–peaceful protest can effect change, and everyone’s voice matters.